Melvin-p/ArduinoWrapper/DOC.md

 # instructions

+You first need to setup the dependencies see `BUILD.md`
 The quickest way to compile a ino file is to copy the arduinoCode folder in the miscellaneous to sr/core/
 Then in the newly created sample.cpp copy and paste in the code from the ino file.
 Then remove any include directives.
 Now run the two CMake build commands again